tmobile/jazz-installer/README.md

    If Y - is the option then
      1. For more information on [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.
-     1. Plesae refer [Installation Status](#installation---status) section to know the Installation status.
+     1. Please refer [Installation Status](#installation---status) section to know the Installation status.

 5) Provide Full Stack Installation - option (N)